jdugoudr/newClass_vim/readme.md

 Test.hpp will create a class called Test.

-Test.class.hpp will create a class called Test also. (this will be manage later).
+Test.class.hpp will create a class called Test.class (this will be manage later).

 hpp and cpp files HAVE to be the same name.